 Our series of articles addresses possible sources of error when strain gauges are used in experimental stress analysis and shows how to successfully assess measurement uncertainty already in the design stage

 Series of articles: Measurement accuracy in experimental stress analysis – part 4

-Strain gauge technology has been optimized over the course of decades with a wide range of options to compensate for errors.
+Strain gauge technology has been improved over the course of decades to compensate for errors.
 Yet there are still effects that have a negative impact on measurements.
 The objective of this paper is to point out the numerous (and often avoidable) sources of errors when using strain gauges in experimental stress analysis and to provide some help in estimating the measurement uncertainty early on in the planning phase.

 Estimating the measurement uncertainty for zero-point related measurements

-Thermal expansion of the DUT, temperature response of the strain gauge, radius of curvature
+Thermal expansion of the DUT, temperature response of the strain gauge

 An example of a strain gauge (HBM type LY-6/120) can be found here.